Mathematical Analysis of Path MTU Discovery With New Generation Networks: Theoretical Study

-In \(4_{th}\) re-transmission the packet size is least compared to the packet size of all previous transmissions and is equal to the lowest MTU of the node in the path.
+In \(4^{th}\) re-transmission the packet size is least compared to the packet size of all previous transmissions and is equal to the minimum path mtu of all the links in the path.
 This transmission gets successful and packet reaches to destination and sends back an \textit{acknowledgement} (ACK) packet to source.
-Since the E2ED in sending the packet from source to destination in \(4_{th}\) re-transmission is given by:
+Since the E2ED in sending the packet from source to destination in \(4^{th}\) re-transmission is given by:

-where \(T_4\) is E2ED of \(4_{th}\) transmission which is also a successful transmission and \(^PT_D\) is the average time delay between consecutive node and n is number of nodes in the path.
+Where, \(T_4\) is E2ED of \(4^{th}\) transmission which is also a successful transmission and \({^p}T_d\) is the average packet propagation delay between consecutive nodes and \textit{n} is number of nodes in the path.

-Therefore, the total loss of time or time wastage \((^PT_{W})\) on sending the packet from source to destination from \(1_{st}\) transmission to last transmission is:
+Therefore, the total loss of time or time wastage \(({^p}T_{w})\) on sending the packet from source to destination from \(1^{st}\) transmission to last transmission using Path MTU Discovery is:

-Since there is no time loss in \(4_{th}\) re-transmission as its successful transmission.
+Since, there is no time loss in \(4^{th}\) re-transmission as its successful transmission.

-The E2ED between nodes in transmission 1, 2 , 3 are not similar that’s why we add subscript to them.
-It’s because of the reason that, as packet size increases the E2ED between nodes increases due to increase in over all overhead on node from processing, queuing and transmission which cause the total increase in the E2ED between nodes.
-The increasing order of the E2ED between nodes of the transmissions is

-Lets take the worst case scenario that the E2ED of the failed transmission will be equal to E2ED of last successful transmission for the sack of easy calculation i.e;

-Our this assumption may lightly decrease the total time wastage in PMTUD.
-The actual time wastage will be slightly higher then the time wastage shown in the Equation~\ref{waste_pmtud}, which is because from Equation~\ref{comp} we have: Therefore, Equation \ref{pmtu_waste} becomes: